haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 </a>

-In  the same page as where restraints are provided you can modify a large number of docking settings.
+In the same page where the restraints are provided you can modify a large number of docking settings.

 * **Step 8:** Unfold the **sampling parameters** menu.